 So What Is Ghoul Island?

-Sandy Peterson games are releasing modules to accentuate their amazing monsters and rulebooks for the Cthulhu Mythos and Ghoul Island is the first of those.
+Sandy Petersen games are releasing modules to accentuate their amazing monsters and rulebooks for the Cthulhu Mythos and Ghoul Island is the first of those.
 Originally Kickstarted and funded over a year ago, the campaign was funded enthusiastically and now the book is available to us who have chosen to come late to the Eldritch party.
 Ghoul Island will be released in four acts: the first, which I am reviewing here, is Voyage to Farzeen.
 The next three editions will be released in successive months.

 Ghoul Island takes adventurers from level one to level fourteen so it makes for a great choice if your group needs to have a fresh start with some new characters.
 Voyage to Farzeen will only take characters from level one to five.
 There may be some issues with the fact that the leveling system is milestone-based but that is between you and your game master or you and your players.
 Many of the monsters and NPCs have different stats than the base 5E rulebook—most notably the ghouls themselves—so make sure everything is up to spec to make a balanced experience.
-Any additions should be made using the base Cthulhu Mythos text by Peterson Games.
+Any additions should be made using the base Cthulhu Mythos text by Petersen Games.

 The book itself is gorgeous!
 Ghoul Island has amazing artwork evocative of traditional cosmic horror designs.
 Very rarely do you ever see a module receive this high level of love and attention.
 This type of quality makes it something I will keep for years to come if only to revisit the beautiful designs and concepts Ghoul Island offers.
 Oh, and I truly appreciate the built-in green cloth bookmark.
 It may seem like a small thing but it is both practical and adds another layer of class to this release.